 Island Creamery, Berlin (Worster County) – Started in 1975 by Bob & Nancy Conklin, parents of the current owners, Kelly and his wife Robin, the Creamery serves delicious frozen treats using all-natural premium butterfat mix from Lancaster County cows ensuring a rich, creamy ice cream inspired by flavors from the local fruit or from tasty concoctions made in their kitchen

 Justines, Ocean City (Worcester County) – Offering a creative assortment of ice creams, gelatos, sorbets, and frozen desserts.
-And, Justines is famous for having created more than 77 milkshakes!
+And, Justines is famous for offering more than 77 classic and signature milkshakes!

 Kilby Cream, Rising Sun (Cecil County) – The Kilbys have been dairy farmers for more than 100 years.
 They started making ice cream in 2005 and offer such flavors as Holstein Cream, Udderly Chocolate and Mink Mookie.
 The farm produces ice cream “from cow to cone in two days.”
 The "Moo Mobile" serves ice cream at festivals and other events.